-Personal monitoring will be accomplished using real time air monitoring instrumentation directed at the breathing zone of work party personnel and should be sufficient according to the work activities and hazards presented.
+Personal monitoring will be directed at the breathing zone of work party personnel during the work activities.
 Refer to the guidelines below for protection levels required according to the concentration measured.

 PID/FID

 - Background to 3 meter units (mu) above background = Level D - >3 mu to 5 mu above background for greater than 5 continuous minutes = Level C plus Dräger Tube Monitoring - >5 mu above background for up to 15 continuous minutes = Level B or Stop Work and consult SHSO. - Instantaneous peak concentrations >50 mu = Level B or Stop Work and consult SHSO.